vippsas/vipps-solutions/invoice-through-epayments/payment-sent-as-link.md

 # Payment request as a link

-When a merchant does not know the phone number of the user and want to start a payment request, you could send them a link to your own landing page that in turn triggers a payment request through Vipps MobilePay API.
+Even if you don't know your customer's phone number, you can start a payment request by sending them a link to your own landing page.
+This, in turn, can trigger a payment request through Vipps MobilePay API.

 The flow for the customer will look like this: